vesuxyz/docs/blog/2024-11-18-4-months-review/index.md

 ![Vesu 4-Months wstETH-Market Insights](./2024-07-15_2024-11-17_wstETH.png "Vesu 4-Months wstETH-Market Insights")
 _Figure 7: Utilization and borrow rates in the wstETH market since launch._

-On the other hand, the _WBTC_ and _STARK_ markets highlight low utilization over the observation period indicating low borrower demand.
+On the other hand, the _WBTC_ and _STARK_ markets highlight low utilization over the observation period indicating low borrowing demand.
 The interest rates on these markets are thus characterized by a perfectly synchronous relationship with the utilization due to fact that the _Curve Controller_ does not actively adjust rates.

 ![Vesu 4-Months WBTC-Market Insights](./2024-07-15_2024-11-17_WBTC.png "Vesu 4-Months WBTC-Market Insights")
 _Figure 8: Utilization and borrow rates in the WBTC market since launch._